Fall 2026 Nature & Survival Series (WOMEN ONLY) | Four Sundays, Starts Sept 13

 Make new friends, hike in new local habitats, and learn new skills!

-We’ll cover a wide variety of subjects including survival basics, fire making, plant identification, bird language, wildlife tracking, tool use, sensory/nature awareness, fireside cooking, and more.
+We’ll cover a wide variety of subjects including survival basics, fire making, plant identification, nature awareness, wildlife tracking, knife skills, map reading, compass use, fireside cooking, and more.
 Sessions utilize a blend of hands-on training, interactive activities, and detailed educational content.
 Every session the group will learn Naturalist Skills, Survival Skills, and practice one Wild Craft (detailed below).
 We will visit a new location each date for this course.

 Here is the outline for what we’ll focus on.
 Please note that some locations or content is subject to change due to permits, weather and seasonal influences, participants, and location availability.